 International Research Scholarship

 The UTS International Research Scholarship (UTS IRS) is provided by the University of Technology, Sydney (UTS) as part of its long term commitment to internationalisation with a particular view to enhancing its international links and profile in research.
 It is aimed at attracting high quality international students to work in areas of research strength at UTS.
-Each year, UTS offers up to 60 UTS IRS to eligible Higher Degree Research candidates who demonstrate exceptional research potential.

 Who is eligible?